cwinfosec/redteam_obsidian_templates/table_top_template.md

 #### "Interject" (providing more context information to the scenario)

-> This scenario is taking place at 8PM at night on a Wednesday.
+> This scenario is taking place at 2PM on a Wednesday.

 #### Expected Reaction